uber/h3-java/docs/library-build.md

 # Building the native H3-Java library

 The H3 library is implemented in C, so the Java bindings must use a version of the native H3 library built for your system.
-Artifacts are provided for the Linux x64 architecture, and other operating systems and architectures may be supported in the future.

 H3-Java uses JNI to interface with the native H3 library.
 Because of requirements for how JNI functions are called, additional functions must be included in the native H3 library.